dxos/dxos/docs/docs/specs/v0/halo-application.md

 End `users` use the application to manage secure "passwordless" sign-ins to the applications they use, revoke application access, or revoke device access to their identity and user data.

+## Glossary
+- user: a customer of an application built by a dxos developer
+- developer: customer of the dxos platform, builds apps with dxos components
+- profile: a list of properties found on a user object containing their name and avatar etc
+- device: a particular instance of the dxos client (a browser / profile)
+- application: a client identified by a hostname

 ## User stories

+### Essentials:
 Using the app, `users` can:
 - self-identify when logging into an application (choose an identity)
+- create/destroy "identities"
-- recover their halo / absorb it from another device
+- recover an identity from a paper key
+- join a device to their HALO (incl from a CLI device)
+- revoke a device access to their identity and spaces (for all applications on that device)
+- revoke an application access to their identity and spaces (for all devices)

+### Networking:
 - discover and inspect the network
+- create / leave spaces
+- invite others to spaces
-- join spaces
+- see the spaces the identity is a member of
+-
+### Collaboration:
+- collaborate on a single per-space document together (like a readme or scratchpad)
 - send simple messages to each other after joining a space
-- collaborate on a single per-space document together (like a readme or scratchpad)
-- join HALO across multiple devices (including from dx CLI)